FarhanAliRaza/Advent-of-code-/README.md

-# Solving Advent of code and learnign Rust + Mojo
+# Solving Advent of code and learning Rust + Mojo